simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 1.16.1

+Released 2018-09-07

+  * Fix a bug preventing the consent page from showing.
+  * Add Catalan to the list of available languages.

 ## Version 1.16.0

 Released 2018-09-06